 Get to know the tips on trimming ornamental grass by reading the information below.

-One of the greatest addition to your landscape is ornamental grass because of the beautiful texture that they have.
+One of the greatest addition to your landscape are ornamental grasses because of the beautiful texture that they have.
 In fact, they add beauty to every garden no matter what season and they are low maintenance, so you don't have to worry about anything at all.

-Since there are a lot of ornamental grasses today, you need to know what category they fall into, for you to ensure that you are going to do the right thing.
+Since there are a lot of decorative grasses today, you need to know what category they fall into, for you to ensure that you are going to do the right thing.

-Here are the tips on trimming ornamental grass depending on their categories:
+Here are the tips on trimming and pruning ornamental grass depending on their categories:

 These are Japanese blood grass, Japanese forest grass, fountain grass, and switch grass.
 They can be trimmed annually during the late fall or in the middle of the spring season.

 You can start trimming these grasses once they start turning brown, though you can also use them during the snowy season to create sculptural sentinels.

 For you to be able to trim these types of grasses, you need to use shears and cut them at least 3 inches for smaller lawns.
 Be sure to check out product reviews on the best pruning shears for 2023.

 If you are dealing with tall ones, then cutting them at least 3 feet would be best.
 Avoid trimming too small as the chances of curing the plant’s crown are highly possible.

 How to Trim Large Ornamental Grass that Goes Dormant